Italian Trade Union Member Killed By Truck During Strike - UrduPoint

 Italian Trade Union Member Killed By Truck During Strike

-A trade union official was run over and killed by a truck during a strike in Italy Friday, with the union saying the driver had forced a barrier after a quarrel
+A truck driver was arrested after allegedly running over and killing a trade union official following a dispute during a strike in Italy on Friday

-Rome, (APP - UrduPoint / Pakistan Point News - 18th Jun, 2021 ) :A trade union official was run over and killed by a truck during a strike in Italy Friday, with the union saying the driver had forced a barrier after a quarrel.
+Rome, (APP - UrduPoint / Pakistan Point News - 18th Jun, 2021 ) :A truck driver was arrested after allegedly running over and killing a trade union official following a dispute during a strike in Italy on Friday.

-Adil Belakhdim, 37, was the coordinator of the local S.I.
-Cobas union and had been protesting with others in the small town of Biandrate in the northwestern Piedmont region.
+The 37-year-old victim, Adil Belakhdim, was dragged for about ten metres after the vehicle broke through a barrier in the small town of Biandrate in northwest Italy, the AGI news agency reported.

-As part of a national strike for the logistics and transport sector, about 20 people in Biandrate were protesting outside a warehouse for the Lidl grocery store chain.
+The coordinator of the local S.I.
+Cobas union, Belakhdim was among about 20 people protesting outside a warehouse for the Lidl grocery store chain as part of a national strike for the logistics and transport sector.

 "The truck forced the barrier outside the warehouse running over the workers, including Adil."
-Italian news wire AGI reported that a fight had broken out between the protesters and the truck driver, and that Belakhdim was dragged for about ten metres after being struck.
+Italian news media said the driver of the truck was arrested on suspicion of homicide at the wheel and resisting arrest.

 Prime Minister Mario Draghi said he was "very saddened" by the death.